Assessing External Validity Over Worst-case Subpopulations: Empirical results

-In Figure~\ref{fig:negex}a), we plot the cross-fitted AIPW for the ATE, along with $\what{\omega}_{\alpha}$ for varying levels of $\alpha$.
-The treatment effect inferred by the ATE estimate is positive (statistically significant at $99\%$), and aligns with findings from previous studies~\citep{TaubmanAlWrBaFi14}.
-However, these findings fail to be significant even on subpopulations that comprise 80\% of the data, as demonstrated by estimates of $\mbox{WTE}_{.8}$.
-The WTE identifies subgroups that are disparately affected by treatment, and shows that the average-case findings do not hold over demographic subgroups, and are non-robust to subpopulation shifts.
-The results raise concerns from the policy-maker's point of view, since the observed effects on emergency department usage in Oregon, in the year 2008, may not extend to states with different demographic compositions from Oregon, or even Oregon at a future time.
+The $\mbox{WTE}_{\alpha}$~\eqref{eqn:wte} allows analyzing external validity over shifts in the study population.
+Using only data from 2009 ($n=82,993$ observations), in Figure~\ref{fig:negex_share} we plot the cross-fitted estimates of $\mbox{WTE}_{\alpha}$ across a range of subpopulation sizes $\alpha$.
+While the ATE is positive in 2009 (significant at 99\%), observed effects fail to be significant even over subpopulations that comprise $\alpha = 80\%$ of the study population.
+The WTE identifies subgroups disparately affected by the treatment and shows the average-case findings are invalidated under small changes to the study population.
+Our sensitivity framework thus brings into question whether the observed effects in 2009 can endure the test of time.

+As predicted from 2009 data alone, treatment effects fail to be statistically significant over time (Figure~\ref{fig:negex_ts}a).
+To heuristically investigate the temporal population shift in the ATE, in Figure~\ref{fig:intro}a we analyzed covariates with the largest mean difference between 2009 and 2018.
+The share of Hispanics and those who have been in the U.S. for less than 10 years decreased, but the share of U.S. citizens and those with high educational attainment increased.
+In Figure~\ref{fig:negex_ts}b, we observe that groups whose share decreased have higher treatment effects (and vice versa), contributing to the overall decrease in the treatment effect over time.